hriday-sehgal/RAG-Chatbot/README.md

 3. LLM Response Generation: The bot then passes the query and retrieved data into gemma-2b-it, which generates a coherent, context-aware response by combining both the query and the retrieved information.

-License:
+## Copyright Disclaimer and License:
+Copyright © 2025 Hriday Sehgal.
+All rights reserved.

-This project and all associated code are the exclusive property of the company and the owner.
-Unauthorized copying, modification, distribution, or use of this project or any of its components is strictly prohibited without explicit written permission from the owner.
+This project and its source code are the proprietary intellectual property of Hriday Sehgal.
+Unauthorized copying, modification, distribution, or reproduction in any form without explicit permission is strictly prohibited.

 For inquiries regarding usage permissions, please contact: